Civilization 6

 Game Mechanics

-Government Policies: Specific unlocks and civilizations in the game give governor tiles that can be used to recruit a Governor to your city.
-Dynamically affects the game state due to how it sets or enhances the game-plan of a civilization.
+Government Policies: Specific unlocks and civilizations in the game give governor tiles for recruiting a Governor to your city.
+Dynamically affects the game due to how it sets or enhances the game plan of a civilization.

 Civic and Tech Trees: Allows players to “invest” turns into unlocking specific technologies on the tree.
-Each of these technologies and civics is very dependent on the type of nation, civilization, ruler, and such.
-Tech trees add yet another layer of dynamism in deciding what is the best path for the game-plan.
+Each of these technologies and civics is dependent on the type of nation, civilization, and ruler.
+Tech trees add another layer of dynamism in deciding a game plan.

-Eureka: Boost the tech tree when the player has met certain requirements, like making six farms or killing a barbarian.
-These boosts are more of a micro mechanic that can connect to the larger game-plan.
+Eureka: Boosts the tech tree when the player has met certain requirements, like making six farms or killing a barbarian.
+These boosts are a micro mechanic which can connect to the game plan.

-Resources (Faith, Gold, Culture, Science): Counters that are “incremented” and can be spent to further the game state.
-Gold is especially important in the early game as it can be used to maximize the feedback loop of city growth.
-All of these resources end up as a way to win the game: “science, war (gold), culture, and religion”—which all can lead to victory.
+Resources (Faith, Gold, Culture, Science): Incremented counters which can be spent to further the game state.
+Gold is especially important in the early game as it can accelerate city growth.
+All of these resources end up as a way to win the game: science, war (gold), culture, and religion.

-City-states: Separate cities around the map that grant the player’s nation some benefits when you complete their nations or send envoys.
-Also, again, it dynamically impacts the game state as some of the bonuses can cause drastic growth via boosts to production or gold production.
+City-states: Separate cities around the map grant the player’s nation benefits when you complete their missions or send envoys.
+Again, dynamically impacts the game as the bonuses can grant drastic growth benefits.

 Battle: Units can attack other units or cities.
-Necessary for WAR.
-There is a whole set of terrain bonuses, military buffs, ranged/melee units, and a lot of intricacies/idiosyncrasies.
+Necessary for war.
+There are many features like terrain bonuses, military buffs, ranged/melee units, and more, which affect how war is done.

-Great People: Units that can be recruited with “Great People Points” that are awarded through all of the different things above.
-Again, this adds dynamism because these units are usually so strong that you should go for them even if they are suboptimal in the short term.
+Great People: Units can be recruited with “Great People Points” which are awarded through different game mechanics.
+Again, adds dynamism because these units provide massive boosts.

-Amenities: Luxury resources that require builders to spend a charge to harvest.
-These provide +1 amenitie, which increases the happiness of a city, thereby increasing the overall resource production of the city.
+Amenities: Luxury resources which require builders to spend a charge to harvest.
+These provide +1/2 happiness of a civilization and more if you select perks.
+High happiness increases the overall resource production of the city.
 Amenities scale throughout the game, requiring more amenities as your population grows.

 Themes and Player Experience

-Achievement: I put achievement instead of winning because, in Civ, the absolute joy is seeing how you get from 1 settler and 1 warrior to this super advanced death-bot-producing nation.
-It isn’t just seeing the victory screen because if that were the case, I wouldn’t have been playing Civ at all2.
+Achievement: In Civ, there is an absolute joy in seeing how you get from 1 settler and 1 warrior to a super advanced death-bot-producing nation.
+I don’t play only for the victory screen because if winning was my only goal, I wouldn’t have been playing Civ at all2.

-Immersion: If you want to experience what it was like for Teddy Roosevelt to build America starting from ancient times, then look no further because you can do that here in Civ.
-Besides the ability to play leaders, the game itself has many options to achieve “realism,” like environmental effects and the different historically accurate routes to victory, such as nuking the world as Gandhi.
+Immersion: If you want to experience what it was like for Teddy Roosevelt to build America starting from ancient times, then look no further.
+Besides the ability to play leaders, the game does well for realism “realism”.
+Different environmental effects and the routes to victory make the game feel real.

 Social Interaction: Some enjoy queuing up a Civ game by themselves against AI and playing it through.
 I am not one of them.
-Whenever I play Civ, it is usually in a lobby with other people or when I catch up with my friends on Discord.
-Given that case, I don’t necessarily play to win but play for whichever win condition I think will be the most fun for everyone.
-That win condition basically involves playing towards what my ruler is designed towards and committing hard, which also makes it easier to talk while doing so.
+Whenever I play Civ, it is usually in a lobby with other people or when I catch up with my friends.
+Given my goals, I don’t play to win but play for whichever win condition will be the most fun for everyone.

 Conclusion